Markismus/PocketBookDic/README.md

 _Dependencies:_
 - Perl - It's a Perl script: Install Perl to run it!
-- Perl modules - Sort::Key::Natural, Storable, Term::ANSIColor and Encode are used.
-Some are installed with Perl, others will have to be installed separately.
+- Perl modules - Storable, Term::ANSIColor and Encode are used.
+Some are installed with Perl, others could have to be installed separately.
 They can be installed with from cpan.
-E.g. In Arch Linux the first module is installed by `cpan i Sort::Key::Natural`.
-Most modules can alse be installed from the AUR in Arch Linux: `yay -s perl-sort-naturally`.
+E.g. In Arch Linux the first module is installed by `cpanp i Term::ANSIColor`.
 - converter.exe - Pocketbook's converter.
 Look on the mobileread site in the pocketbook subforum for the newest version.
 - language folders - converter.exe depends on the presence of a language folder in which the files collates.txt, keyboard.txt and  morphems.txt are located.
 The name of the language folder should be the same as the language_from which your dictionary translates.
 There are a lot of preformed language folders floating around the mobileread site in the pocketbook subforum.
 - Wine - Converter.exe is a windows binary, which can be runned with Wine.
 (If your running windows, you should remove wine from the last command in the script.
 E.g. `system("wine convert.exe \"$FileName\" $lang_from");` becomes `system("convert.exe \"$FileName\" $lang_from");`